DHThackers-10/DHT-PHISHER/README.md

 Here are the platforms you can target with DHT-PHISHER:

-Gmail
+•Gmail

-Free Fire - Diamonds
+•Free Fire - Diamonds

-BGMI - Free UC
+•BGMI - Free UC

-Netflix
+•Netflix

-Twitter
+•Twitter

-Facebook
+•Facebook

-Instagram
+•Instagram

-Discord
+•Discord

-Snapchat
+•Snapchat

-Pinterest
+•Pinterest

 Each platform has a unique login page with appropriate logos and placeholders.